 Recommended trip cancellation insurance (available through an insurance company)

-Meals and personal expenses /incidental items
+1 meal/day and personal expenses /incidental items

-Local transportation

 Note: In the event that WCSU is charged additional direct costs by 3rd party providers, WCSU will charge participants for these direct costs.
 For example, on occasion, the airline will charge a gas surcharge.
 This direct cost would be added to your program travel cost.
 It is rare that this happens, but there is a possibility.